 What's the difference between Web-Hosting Servers, Website Files, and Domain Names

 The internet has so much content that it'd take tens of thousands of years to see it all.
-This information has to be physically stored somewhere, just like your music and photos need are stored on your personal computer at home.
-So, where is the internet stored
+This information must be physically stored somewhere, just like your music and photos need to be stored on your personal computer at home.
+So, where is the internet stored?

 Today, almost all of the internet's content is stored on special computers called servers.
-These computers don't have monitors, or keyboards, or anything that you might see on a typical desktop computer.
+These computers don't have monitors, keyboards, or anything you might see on a typical desktop computer.
 These computers are specifically designed to allow a lot of different people to access a ton of information all at the same time.
-Effectively, these servers are designed to host the world wide web.
+Effectively, these servers are designed to host the worldwide web.

-Because it's really expensive and difficult to purchase and manage your own server, iPage rents out space on its servers for you to use.
-All we need from you are your website files.
+Because it's costly and difficult to purchase and manage your own server, iPage rents out space on its servers for you to use, all we need from you are your website files.
 Continue reading to learn more.

 What is a website file A website file is like any other file stored on your home computer (such as a music or picture file), except that it's stored on a web-hosting server where other people can see it.